ewanoleghe/ewanoleghe.github.io/dc1.md

 ---

 **Use Credentials**
-Using the credentials admin / 53cr3t, I obtained administrative access to the Drupal interface.
+Using the credentials **admin** / **53cr3t**  I obtained administrative access to the Drupal interface.
 No upload vulnerabilities were identified.
 A post referencing flag3 indicated the presence of additional sensitive information requiring further investigation.
 Fred account yielded no meaningful findings during post-exploitation enumeration.

 ![alt text](image-15.png)